DevSon1024/Ragalahari-Downloader-2024/README.md

 ---

 ## Features 🚀
-- **Scrapes Images**: Automatically fetches image URLs from multiple pages based on user input.
+- **Multi-Page Scraping**: Download images from multiple pages in one run.
-- **Targeted Download**: Only downloads images with specific URL patterns.
+- **Custom Directory Names**: Save downloaded images in directories with custom names, prefixed by their source directory number.
-- **Progress Tracking**: Displays a progress bar with file counts and elapsed time.
+- **Efficient Downloading**: Uses multithreading for faster image downloads.
-- **Multithreaded Downloads**: Uses multiple threads for faster downloading.
+-- **User-Friendly Interface**: Progress bars and feedback are displayed using the `rich` library.
-- **Custom Folder**: Allows saving files in a user-specified folder.
+- **Error Handling**: Handles timeouts and HTTP errors gracefully, providing clear messages.

 ---